Exawind/nalu-wind/docs/source/theory/windEnergy.rst

    \mathbf{f}(r_j) = \frac{\mathbf{F}_{total}(r_j)}{N_B*(N_{S,j}+1)}

 where :math:`N_{S,j}` is the number of swept points for a given radius.
-The index j is used because this value varies between radii when non-uniform azimuthal sampling is applied.
+The index j is used because this value varies between radii when non-uniform sampling is applied.